pinterest/ktlint/README.md

 - `function-signature`: rewrites the function signature to a single line when possible (e.g. when not exceeding the `max_line_length` property) or a multiline signature otherwise.
 In case of function with a body expression, the body expression is placed on the same line as the function signature when not exceeding the `max_line_length` property.
 Optionally the function signature can be forced to be written as a multiline signature in case the function has more than a specified number of parameters (`.editorconfig' property `ktlint_function_signature_wrapping_rule_always_with_minimum_parameters`)

 ### Spacing
-- `experimental:annotation-spacing`: Annotations should be separated by the annotated declaration by a single line break
+ annotated declaration by a single line break
 - `experimental:double-colon-spacing`: No spaces around `::`
 - `experimental:fun-keyword-spacing`: Consistent spacing after the fun keyword
 - `experimental:function-return-type-spacing`: Consistent spacing around the function return type